 Principles for Lending and Borrowing

-As museums reopen following the UK lockdowns, many are under pressure from reduced resources.
-The national and regional museums whose leaders form the National Museum Directors’ Council are committed to lending as widely as possible to support the sector during this critical period of recovery.
+As museums reopened following the UK lockdowns, many were and continue to be under pressure from reduced resources.
+The national and regional museums whose leaders form the National Museum Directors’ Council are committed to lending as widely as possible to support the sector during this critical period of continued recovery.

 To ensure that as many people as possible across the country can access the UK’s collections, NMDC and TEG have published the Principles for Lending and Borrowing and the Guide to Borrowing.